NFL odds, lines, spreads: Week 14 predictions, best picks today

 Top Week 14 NFL predictions

-We can tell you one of the model's strongest Week 14 NFL picks is that the Jets (+2.5, 40.5) cover at home versus Miami in a Sunday 1 p.m.
+We can tell you one of the model's strongest Week 14 NFL picks is that the Jets (+3, 41.5) cover at home versus Miami in a Sunday 1 p.m.
 ET kickoff.
 Being at home is important to note for the Jets as that means the Dolphins have to leave sunny South Beach for a December game in the Northeast.
-Tua Tagovailoa is 0-7 all-time in his career when the temperature is 40 degrees or below, and forecasts are calling for a high of 40 degrees come Sunday.
-Additionally, the Jets are 4-1 ATS over their last five games, while Miami has scored just one touchdown in each of its last two games.
+Tua Tagovailoa is 0-7 all-time in his career when the temperature is 40 degrees or below, and forecasts are calling for a temperature of 34 degrees come Sunday.
+Additionally, the Jets are 4-1 ATS over their last five games, while Miami has scored just one touchdown in each of its last two games and has zero passing TDs in three of its last four.
 The model has New York prevailing versus the spread almost 60% of the time.
 See which other teams to pick here.

 How to make Week 14 NFL picks